waztedll/Installation/README.md

 backup the files using rsync

-    rynsc -a --delete /path/to/files/ /path/to/backup/
+    rynsc -av --delete /path/to/files/ /path/to/backup/

 ### Ad Block